Welcome to Year 4. Our class teachers are Fiona Gargett (Tuesday- Friday) and Emma Howe (Monday). They are assisted by Joanna Grundy.

 Literacy

-Our class text this term will be The Miraculous Journey of Edward Tulane by Kate Dicamilli.
-We will be using this text in our literacy lesson to write stories, persuasive texts, information texts and recounts.
-We will also be reading Escape to Pompeii by Christina Balit and The Iron Man by Ted Hughes.
+We will be using various texts in our literacy lessons to write stories, persuasive texts, information texts and recounts.
+We will also be reading Romans on the Rampage.

 Reading